norman/lua-haml/README.md

 The following features of Ruby's Haml are not yet working in Lua Haml:

-* Options: suppress\_eval, attr\_wrapper, preserve
+* Options: suppress\_eval, attr\_wrapper, preserve, encoding
-* Attribute methods
 * Whitespace manipulation
 * Multiline content

-The following features will likely not be implemented in Lua Haml:
+The following features may eventually be implemented but are low priority:

-* Object reference
-* Helpers
+* Attribute methods - This feature significantly complicates the already complicated task of parsing tag attributes.
+Also, it would have to be added to Ruby-style attributes which are discouraged in Lua-Haml, or the creation of a Lua-specific attribute format, which I don't want to add.
+* Helpers - Since Lua has functions as first-class values, you can add functions to the locals table.
+In this case Lua the language provides something missing from Ruby, so there's no real need to add anything specific to Lua-Haml.
+* Object reference - This feature is idiomatic to the Rails framework and doesn't really apply to Lua.

 To see an example of what you can do with the currently supported features, view the "currently supported language" template in the spec directory.